Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Results

 \subsection{String breaking}

 We also use the VQE to investigate static string breaking.
-Here we consider the three plaquette lattice, where we place pairs of charges within the theory and increase the distance between them.
+Here we consider the two plaquette lattice, where we introduce pairs of charges within the theory and increase the distance between them.
 In the Hamiltonian of Eq.~\eqref{eq:H}, this surmounts to introducing site-dependent terms proportional to Eq.~\eqref{eq:gauss_law} that take the opposite sign in the coefficient.
-The notion of charge is thus charged or uncharged, rather than positive or negative.
+The notion of charge is thus charged or uncharged.
 This can be observed for certain parameter regimes of Eq.~\eqref{eq:H}, where the string breaking critical distance is on the order of the lattice size.
+This is true for the Hamiltonian Eq.~\eqref{eq:H} with $J=0.5$, $m=1.5$, and $\mu=1$.
+We present these results in Fig.~\ref{fig:ibm-results-2}.

-In Fig.~\ref{fig:string_breaking} we present results for one run of the VQE for the Hamiltonian Eq.~\eqref{eq:H} with $J=5$, $m=1$, and $\mu=3$.
-The case $\mu=2$ is shown in the previous section.
-Between these values $\mu=2$ and $\mu=3$, there is a transition such that string breaking occurs at the lattice spacing $d=3$.
-For these simulations we perform full state vector simulation to focus on the string breaking transition.
-However, from previous results with fixed shots, we expect to still observe this transition.
+String breaking can be seen through the static potential $V(d)$, where $V(d)=E_0 - E_c$, and $E_c$ is the ground state with charges.
+The lattice distance $d$ is taken with reference to the fermion at $(0,0)$, so $d$ counts the number of links between this and the second fermion.
+This means that for distances $d=1,2$ there are two possible fermion sites to place the static charge, whereas for $d=3$ the only choice is site $(3,1)$.
+The values of $V(d)$ for $d=1,2$ do not agree across all the simulations due to boundary conditions, with this effect being more pronounced at $d=2$.
+Furthermore, the charge at $(2,0)$ still has the presence of a flux string, while for $(1,1)$ we find the string vanishes.
+The effects of left and right boundary conditions can be mitigated using longer ladder geometries, however in the $y$-direction the boundary is sharp so in general $V(d)$ will not agree across the pairs.

-The results for string breaking are captured by the static potential $V(d)$ in Fig.~\ref{fig:string_breaking}.
-The lattice spacing $d$ is taken with reference to the fermion at $(0,0)$, so $d$ counts the number of links between this and the other available fermion.
-This means that for $d=1,2,3$ there are two fermion sites and $d=4$ contains the furthest fermion from $(0,0)$ at $(3,1)$.
-The oscillations in $V(d)$ for the two fermions per fixed $d$ is due to the boundary conditions and superpositions of string configurations, where this effect is heightened at the critical $d=2$.
-Here the charge at $(2,0)$ still has the presence of a flux string, while for $(1,1)$ we find the string vanishes.
-The effects of left and right boundary conditions can be mitigated by considering longer ladder geometries, then studying the action of charges in the center.
-While for the superposition effects, where the flux string might take one of two paths, this choice can be imposed in the model.
+Here we use three layers of the more hardware efficient ZZ ansatz, so we can go on to implement this with IBMQ.
+Running the entire VQE would be too costly, so we consider the state preparation step that is required at every iteration.
+For the simulations we perform full state vector simulation to obtain the best convergence, although, as seen in Fig~\ref{fig:varying_shots}, we do not expect using a fixed number of shots to have a tangible effect.
+We perform one run of 100 iterations of the simulated VQE using Qiskit and then perform the final optimization loop iteration with those optimized angles on the quantum hardware.
+Results were obtained using IBM’s 156 qubit Heron r2 processor, and the QPU we use is \texttt{ibm\textunderscore marrakesh}.